Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 ## View environment details

-To view environment detials, click the environment name.
+To view environment details, click the environment name.

 The following information is displayed for environments created using the API service model: